usert5432/lstm_ee/doc/source/tutorials/mprod5/exporting.rst

 Using Network at CAFAna Level
 -----------------------------

-NOvA-*art* comes with a number of helpers to allow simple evaluation of `lstm_ee` networks at ``CAFAna`` level.
+``NOvASoft`` comes with a number of helpers to allow simple evaluation of `lstm_ee` networks at ``CAFAna`` level.
 In order to use `lstm_ee` networks at ``CAFAna`` level, first you would have to include the header with relevant definitions in your ``CAFAna`` script: